If you want to discuss any Test options please call our advice line.

 Please note that tests cannot be booked via this number and should be booked online.

 Bookings that have to be made by phone will incur an additional £10 admin fee per Test Booked.

 Call our Advice Line

-Please note that you will be charged an administrative fee when Cancelling or Failing to Attend Booked appointments as outlined below:
+Please note that you may be charged when Cancelling or Failing to Attend Booked appointments as outlined below:

-- Cancelling within 24 hours of Booking your test online or via phone: No administrative fee
+- Cancelling within 24 hours of Booking incurs no administrative fee.

 We offer multiple testing options depending on your needs:

 - PCR Test – Testing for active infection.
 Available in our dedicated testing centres or self-testing at home.

 - Fit to Fly Test – Proof of no infection with an accompanying travel certificate.
 Available in our dedicated testing centres and clinics.

 - Rapid Antigen Test – Testing for active infection.
 Results within in 4 hours.
 Available in our dedicated testing centres only.